electron/rfcs/text/0017-shared-texture.md

 * `syncToken` string - The opaque sync token data for frame creation.
 * `pixelFormat` string - The pixel format of the texture.
 Can be `rgba` or `bgra`.
 * `codedSize` [Size](https://github.com/electron/electron/blob/main/docs/api/structures/size.md) - The full dimensions of the shared texture.
-* `visibleRect` [Rectangle](https://github.com/electron/electron/blob/main/docs/api/structures/rectangle.md) - A subsection of [0, 0, codedSize.width(), codedSize.height()].
+* `visibleRect` [Rectangle](https://github.com/electron/electron/blob/main/docs/api/structures/rectangle.md) - A subsection of [0, 0, codedSize.width, codedSize.height].
 In common cases, it is the full section area.
 * `timestamp` number - A timestamp in microseconds that will be reflected to `VideoFrame`.

 Do not modify any property, and use `sharedTexture.subtle.finishTransferSharedTexture` to get [`SharedTextureImported`](#sharedtextureimported-object) back.